GordonYi/Bootstrap_Research/README.md

 ##### 1. About regression fitting: I think the code I found from the resource is somehow not appropriate, but I don't know how to fix that:

-I use the code from the paper you gave me to do the splines regression fitting:
+I use the code from the paper you gave me to do the splines regression fitting:(This part of the code is copied from the paper)

 ```{r,include = FASLE}
 library(splines2)